syedhannan/fibonacci-series/README.md

 # fibonacci-series
-A web application which generates 'n' number of fibonacci series upon user input
+A web application with a simple UI which generates 'n' number of fibonacci series upon user input